 Elias Quartet

 The Quartet is steadily building a recording catalogue that has been met with widespread critical acclaim.
-They have recorded the Schumann and Dvorak piano quintets with Jonathan Biss, on the Onyx label, a disc of French harp music with harpist Sandrine Chatron for Ambroisie, Alexander Goehr’s Piano Quintet with Daniel Becker for Meridian Records, a Britten Quartets disc for Sonimage, and Mendelssohn disc for ASV Gold.
-Their recordings for Wigmore Live were praised unanimously, the first winning a BBC Music Magazine Newcomers award.
+They have recorded the Schumann and Dvorak piano quintets with Jonathan Biss, a Britten Quartets disc for Sonimage, a Mendelssohn disc for ASV Gold and Schumann string quartets for Outhere.
+Their two mixed programme recordings for Wigmore Live were praised unanimously, the first winning a BBC Music Magazine Newcomers award.
+Most recently, they have recorded the complete Beethoven quartets live at Wigmore Hall, released in six volumes to great critical acclaim.
+BBC Music Magazine described their performance as “simply astounding, in the freshness, intensity, assurance, and seeming spontaneity of their playing.”